-My ignorance doesn’t mean I can’t guide you through the test’s content.
+But don’t let my first reaction scare you.
+It doesn’t mean I can’t guide you through the test’s content.
 Just don’t ask me how to do any of it, and we’ll be fine.
-In this article we’ll explore the 5 most frequently tested ACT Math topics, and I’ll provide a lot of links to help you expand your mathematical knowledge.
-First, a disclaimer: This list does not cover trigonometry questions.
-If you want to know this basics, this is the article for you.
-If you’re shooting for a 36, please check out our trig posts.
+In this article, I’ll explore the 5 most frequently tested ACT Math concepts and the topics they cover.
+I’ll also provide you with tons of resource links to help you expand your mathematical knowledge.

-As the prefix ‘Pre’ implies, Pre-Algebra questions are the most basic (and easiest) topic on the ACT Math Test.
+As the prefix ‘Pre’ implies, Pre-Algebra questions are the most basic (and easiest) of all ACT Math topics.
 As questions go from easy to hard on the test, you’ll see these questions first.
-Here are a few skills Pre-Algebra questions require you to know:
+Here are a few topics Pre-Algebra questions require you to know:

 - Multiplication and division

 - The difference between mean, median, and mode

 - Fractions, percentages, and decimals